AdobeDocs/experience-manager-64.it-IT/help/sites-authoring/default-components-foundation.md

 >[!NOTE]
 >
 >Questa sezione descrive i componenti di base, che sono disponibili in AEM da numerose versioni e vengono forniti con l’installazione standard di AEM.
-Tuttavia, alcuni dei componenti di base sono stati ritirati da AEM 6.4.
+Tuttavia, alcuni dei componenti di base sono stati dichiarati obsoleti con AEM 6.4.
 >
 >Adobe recommends leveraging the more modern and extensible [core components](https://helpx.adobe.com/experience-manager/core-components/using/authoring.html).
 These are part of the [We.Retail sample content](/help/sites-developing/we-retail.md) and can also be [installed separately and used for development](https://helpx.adobe.com/experience-manager/core-components/using/using.html) by your administrator.